Travel.State.Gov > International Travel > Learn About Your Destination > Jordan International Travel Information

-Demonstrations: Demonstrations are common.
-Some, especially smaller ones, have turned violent, leading security officials to intervene.
-Even demonstrations intended to be peaceful can become violent, so travelers should avoid all protests and large gatherings of people.
-Many demonstrations occur on Fridays near mosques following mid-day prayers.
+In general, demonstrations remain peaceful.
+However, some have turned violent, even when intended to be peaceful, leading security officials to intervene.
+Travelers should avoid all protests and large gatherings of people.
+Many demonstrations occur on Thursday evenings near government buildings and on Fridays near mosques following mid-day prayers.
 You should exercise special sensitivity and caution when visiting or traveling near mosques and religious sites during holy days and Fridays.
 Demonstrations and other forms of unrest have occurred on public university campuses in Jordan.
 Some acts of violence on university campuses have involved the use of firearms.
-Anti-U.S. demonstrations have also taken place in front of the U.S. Embassy.
+Although generally peaceful, anti-U.S. demonstrations have also taken place in front of the U.S. Embassy.

 Tribal Violence: Clashes between feuding tribes, clans, or families periodically erupt without notice and sometimes involve violence, including the use of firearms.
 In some cases, Jordanian security services are slow to respond or may opt to let the violence subside before intervening.

 Syria and Iraq Borders: U.S. citizens should avoid the border areas with Syria and Iraq.
+All U.S. government personnel on official travel must receive prior permission to visit any area within 10 km of the Jordan-Syria border, except the tourist site of Umm Qais or the city of Irbid.
+U.S. government personnel must also have permission for official travel on Highway 10 east of the town of Ruwayshid toward the Iraq border, or for official visits to refugee camps anywhere in Jordan.
+Personal travel by U.S. government employees to the border areas or refugee camps is not permitted.
 Police and security officials have arrested weapon and drug smugglers, as well as foreign fighters attempting to enter Syria to fight in the country’s ongoing conflict.
-Fighting can occur close to the Syrian border, and some munitions have landed within Jordan’s borders.
-On June 21, 2016, ISIS-perpetrated a car bombing attack against a Jordanian military facility in the country’s northeast, near the border with Syria, killed seven Jordanian soldiers.
+In the past, fighting in Syria has occurred close to Syria’s border with Jordan, and some munitions have landed within Jordan’s borders.
+On June 21, 2016, ISIS conducted a car bombing attack against a Jordanian military facility in the country’s northeast, along the border with Syria, killing seven Jordanian soldiers.
 The Department of State warns against all travel into Syria and Iraq.
-Please see the Travel Advisories and Country Specific Information for Syria and Iraq for further information.
+Please see the Travel Advisories and Country Information for Syria and Iraq for further information.

 The Jordanian constitution provides for freedom of speech and of the press with some restrictions.
 Insulting the King or members of the Royal Family may lead to detainment or imprisonment.
-Additionally, activities that the Jordanian government considers proselytizing to Muslims (including the distribution of religious material) are forbidden under the law and anyone undertaking these activities is subject to prosecution, imprisonment, and deportation.
+Additionally, the Jordanian government considers proselytizing to Muslims (including the distribution of religious material) illegal, and anyone undertaking these activities is subject to prosecution, imprisonment, and deportation.
 Please see the information below on Islam as the state religion of Jordan.

 Jordanian courts may impose criminal penalties, including imprisonment, for alleged infractions that in the United States would be resolved in civil courts.
 The U.S. Embassy is aware of several cases involving business or financial disputes that resulted in lengthy pre-trial detention and imprisonment under local financial crimes laws.

-Jordan has very strict drug laws; drug offenses fall under the umbrella of state security and adhere to a different set of criminal procedures than other offenses.
-Accused offenders can be detained for up to two weeks without charges; this delay can result in the Embassy not being notified about the detainment because an official arrest has not taken place.
-It is illegal to use and/or distribute drugs in Jordan.
+It is illegal to use, possess and/or distribute drugs, including marijuana and its derivatives, in Jordan.
+Jordan has strict drug laws and enforces them readily.
+Drug possession/use is one of the five main offenses that falls under the umbrella of the state security court and is subject to a different set of criminal procedures than other offenses.
+Accused offenders can be detained for up to two weeks without charges.
+In addition, after being referred to the state security public prosecutor, the accused offender can be detained for an additional 15 days renewable for further investigation, as long as the extension does not exceed a total of two months.
+This delay can result in the Embassy not being notified about the detainment because an official arrest has not taken place.

 Family Circumstances: The U.S. Embassy is aware of cases where U.S. citizens have been subject to domestic violence and abandonment by their spouses, including incidents of restrictions of movement through travel holds, loss of custody of children or forced marriage.
-Women and children should pay particular attention to any warning signs, including husbands or other family members withholding money or travel documents for such purposes after arrival in Jordan.
-Cases of domestic violence should be reported to the Family Protection Department, which is part of the national police.
+Women and children should pay particular attention to any warning signs, including husbands or other family members withholding money or travel documents after arrival in Jordan.
+Cases of domestic violence should be reported to the Family Protection Department.
 Travelers should also be aware that U.S. laws cannot protect U.S. citizens when they are outside of the United States.